When building a Fantasy Premier League squad, knowing the set-piece takers for each club can give managers the edge over mini-league rivals.

 Moutinho took 159 of his side's 195 corners last term.

 That helped the Portugal international rack up seven assists from set-pieces in 2018/19, more than any other player in FPL.

 |Second||= Neves, Jimenez||Cavaleiro||Moutinho|

-The delivery of Moutinho boosts Willy Boly's potential for goals.
+The delivery of Moutinho boosts the potential of Willy Boly (£5.0m) potential for goals.

 The centre-back was Wolves' main aerial threat from dead-ball scenarios, producing 14 headed shots and scoring three of his four goals last season this way.